Today I am sharing everything I know about Rae Dunn Pottery, including where to find Rae Dunn and how to start your own Rae Dunn collection.

 I have no idea how Rae Dunn pottery became so popular but the buying frenzy surrounding these white pottery dishes with handwritten black letters on them reminds me a lot of the Beanie Baby craze in the late 1990’s.
 In both cases, women all over the country were lining up to buy a very inexpensive item that was high on demand and short in supply.

 It seems that things are changing.
-Apparently corporate at TJMaxx is aware of the problem and they have told stores they are no longer allowed to respond to calls about their Rae Dunn inventory and also cannot hold product for anyone.
+Apparently corporate at TJMaxx is aware of the problem and they have told stores they are no longer allowed to respond to calls about their Rae Dunn inventory and also cannot hold the Rae Dunn items for anyone.
 It also seems there is a bit more inventory on the shelves.

-Personally, I haven’t seen any of this.
-I have been really lucky and have found quite a bit of product on the shelves (hence the photo above).
+Over the years I have been really lucky and have found quite a bit of Rae Dunn dishes on the shelves (hence the photos above).
 But I think I have been smart about my shopping and I am happy to share my tips with you.

 S I X T I P S F O R F I N D I N G R A E D U N N

 - Follow the Rae Dunn Facebook groups so you are aware of what products are being released in the stores.
 That way you will know what to look for!
 When the flower pots first came out a lot of collectors were only looking in the dishes aisle and they missed them!
 When the office products were released the same thing happened.

 - Talk to the people who work at your local store.
 They will tell you which days and times they receive shipments.
 This will help you to determine the best time to shop.